os-js/manual.os-js.org/src/v3/resource/overview/README.md

 ## Distribution

-The [OS.js repository](https://github.com/os-js/OS.js) is the main codebase that builds and bundles all of the components together.

-This is the standard layout for an OS.js distribution source:

-> You can change this as you see fit, because all of the actual OS.js codebase is provided separately with `npm` packages.
+The [OS.js repository](https://github.com/os-js/OS.js) contains a boilerplate you can use to build and bundle your own distributions.

+It comes with the following structure, that you can modify as you see fit:

 ```text
 webpack.config.js        Webpack building configuration